Broadcasting colourings on trees. A combinatorial view: Proof of Proposition

 \section{Proof of Proposition \ref{prop:PlantingBits}}

-The matrix ${\cal S}$ has random entries, let $N$ be its total number of columns.
-A way of constructing ${\cal S}$, which is equivalent to the one described in Remark \ref{remark:CouplingString}, is the following one: Consider some sufficiently large positive integer $l<<N$.
+A way of constructing ${\cal S}$, which is equivalent to the one described in Remark \ref{remark:CouplingString}, is the following one: Consider some sufficiently large positive integer $l\ll N$.
 We construct ${\cal S}$ in rounds.
-Assume that after round $i-1$ we have constructed ${\cal S}$ up to some column $t$, for some $t<<N$.
+Assume that after round $i-1$ we have constructed ${\cal S}$ up to some column $t$, for some $t \ll N$.
 Additionally, let $X_t=\sum_{j=1}^{t}{\cal S}(1,j)-{\cal S}(2,j)$.
 Then, during the round $i$ we proceed as described in the following paragraph.

 If $X_t=0$, then we use identical coupling for ${\cal S}(1,j), {\cal S}(2,j)$ for all $t<j\leq N$.
 If $X_t>0$, then we consider $X_t$ many sets of columns of ${\cal S}$ whose values has not been set yet.
 Each of these $X_t$ many sets contains at most $l$ columns.
 More specifically, the first set $R^i_1$ starts from column $t+1$ up to column $T$, the value of $T$ will be defined in what follows.
 We set the values in each column $j\in R^i_1$ by coupling ${\cal S}(1,j)$ ${\cal S}(2,j)$ such that ${\cal S}(1,j)=1-{\cal S}(2,j)$. $T$ is either the first time that $\sum_{j=t+1}^T {\cal S}(1,j)-{\cal S}(2,j)=-1$ or if this is not possible up to column $t+l$, then we have $T=t+l$.
 Continue with the second set of columns $R^i_2$ \footnote{$R^i_2$ starts from the column $T+1$} and so on.
 Round $i$ ends after having finished with all these $X_t$ sets of columns.
 Then we continue in the same manner with the round $i+1$.